Joeper214/bdd_courase_rails5/README.md

 - request spec
 - a signed in user gets to comments
 - a signed in user get redirected to sign in page
+-

+Homework launch it to production on Heroku